spectro30/docs/docs/guides/mysql/scaling/vertical-scaling/overview.md

 section_menu_id: guides
 ---

-> :warning: **This doc is only for KubeDB Enterprise**: You need to be an enterprise user!
+{{< notice type="warning" message="Vertical scaling is an Enterprise feature of KubeDB.
+You must have KubeDB Enterprise operator installed to test this feature." >}}

 # Vertical Scaling MySQL